l3wi/aem-react-styled/docs/src/020_Getting Started/010_First project.md

 # 4. Open browser

+To check what was deployed we will use the Classic UI.

 - go to the page /content/${siteName}/en.html
 - find react components in sidekick: _React Panel_, _React Text_ and _ReactParsys_
 - find components already on the page